alexlernerg/AWS-DeepRacer/Project_Overview.md

 After playing with different parameters and suprisingly failing to get the secret sauce working, I decided to use the steering direction of the car.
 The scoring function worked as follows:

 1) Get a circle with fixed radius surrounding the car.
-2) Find the intersection of the circle with the central line of the car.
+2) Find the intersection of the circle with the central line of the track.
-3)
+3) Steer the car towards this point.
+If the car achieves this direction the reward is increased.
+The further away it looks from the desired angle the lower the reward